 Sending the Task Force

-A task force was sent by the UK Government – led by Maggie Thatcher – to take back the islands.
-The ground troops consisted mainly of Royal Marines and Paras but also Gurkhas and a few other army regiments were thrown in for good measure.
+The UK Government, led by Maggie Thatcher, sent a task force to retake the islands from the enemy.
+The ground troops consisted mainly of Royal Marines and Paras made up the bulk of the ground troops.
+Gurkhas and a few other army regiments were thrown in for good measure.

-The British troops wanted the safest landing they could get on the islands and to sail over 8,000 miles isn’t the ideal start to a military operation so it was decided that the western side of the island would be the site to come ashore.
+The British troops wanted the safest landing they could get on the islands.
+To sail over 8,000 miles isn’t the ideal start to a military operation.
+The bosses decided that the western side of the island would be the best landing site.

 The Paras went ashore without loss where they were forced to sit tight for a few days.
 Previously, British special forces had been conducting recces to gauge the size and strength of the enemy forces they were up against and although they didn’t get every bit of information (especially at Goose Green), they had bags of info on who they were facing.